Aori297/Aori297/README.md

 - Maybe learn **AI in games** and **procedural generation**… or maybe just stick to the basics and call it a day.
 - Collaborate with someone who knows what they're doing.
 (Hey, a guy can dream.)

-Feel free to check out my repos, critique them, or send me a message just to remind me that I still haven’t finished that game.
+Remind me that I still haven’t finished that game.